roblatour/SolarWeatherStationIII/README.md

 ![Attempt III](https://github.com/roblatour/SolarWeatherStationIII/blob/main/Images/AttemptIII.jpg)

 **Plans for a fourth attempt** are on the way.
 These include updating the design, and releasing the code, for more or less the same solution with the exception that I would like to try out the [Unexpected Maker's TinyC6](https://unexpectedmaker.com/shop.html#!/TinyC6/p/602208790/category=0) board in order to achieve a WiFi-6 solution.
-I do however plan to let Attempt III run a little longer, so that it will have time to deal with much colder temperatures outside temperatures, before moving ahead.
+I do however plan to let Attempt III run a little longer, so that it will have time to deal with much colder outside temperatures, before moving ahead.

 So please stay tunned ...